 - 1. Identification, measurement, management and reporting of all material risks; - 2.
-Drafting of policies and procedures according to the Bank's strategy and risk appetite statement; - 3.
-Communicate occasions of misalignment with risk strategy and risk appetite statement; - 4.
-Performing bank-wide stress testing and sensitivity analyses; - 5.
-Recommending remedial actions where and when risk limits are breached.
+Assessing the inherent risks when setting the Bank's strategy; - 3.
+Ensuring that risk management is a fundamental part of the Bank's strategy, risk appetite statement and capital planning; - 4.
+Drafting of policies and procedures according to the Bank's strategy and risk appetite statement; - Communicating occasions of misalignment with risk strategy and risk appetite statement;